 In 2020, we finally have an electric car for almost everyone: the Chevrolet Bolt EV.
 Boasting a range of up to 259 miles and priced under $40,000, the crossover-esque Bolt is reshaping the world of EVs by making them accessible to the masses.
 Practicality and affordability are just two elements of a good car though, but thankfully, the Bolt has much more up its sleeve.
 While we prefer the more expensive Model 3, the Bolt EV is a fantastic alternative.

-With a total output of 200 horsepower and 266 pound-feet of torque, the Bolt EV is quite zippy.
+With a total output of 200 hp, the Bolt EV is quite zippy.
 Factor in the low center of gravity afforded by the floor-mounted battery pack, and you have a planted, stable, and surprisingly responsive people-carrier that never needs to visit the gas station.
 Add in a spacious and comfy cabin, a standard 10.2-inch touchscreen, and DC fast charging options, and you have an industry game-changer you’ll actually want to drive.
 It’s available in all 50 states, and there’s no waiting time to get one.

 The best affordable EV

 Why you should buy this?
 The Nissan Leaf is one of the most well-rounded electric cars on the market.
 It’s affordable and it’s available right away all across the nation.

 Who’s it for?
 Eco-conscious commuters seeking a zero-emissions ride to work.

 Nissan made waves when it introduced the original Leaf in 2010.
 The UFO-styled hatchback was the first affordable, mass-market electric car of the 21st century.
 The Japanese firm let it wither on the vine for too long, however, and it undeniably showed its age as it entered its seventh year on the market.
 We drove the brand-new, second-generation model and concluded it was worth the wait.